 Nestled along the shores of the Grand River, about 10 minutes southwest of downtown Grand Rapids, Grandville boasts a plethora of parks, miles of hiking and biking trails, and one of the region’s largest shopping and dining districts.
 Visitors enjoy the small-town feel preserved in such rituals as holiday parades, fireworks displays and other community celebrations.

-You’ll find many of the national restaurants you know and love here, but you may want to give these local favorites a try: Anna’s House was voted the #1 Best Breakfast in Michigan.
-GrandVilla serves a mix of American and Mexican comfort foods.
-And the Rainbow Grill has been delighting diners since 1946.
+You’ll find many of the national restaurants you know and love here, but if your taste runs to local and unique, try Anna’s House (voted the Best Breakfast in Michigan), GrandVilla (serving American and Mexican comfort foods) and The Rainbow Grill, which has been delighting diners since 1946.

 See the 6,000-gallon aquarium stocked with Michigan fish at Cabela’s, the outdoor outfitter store.